terralang/terra/getting-started.md

         }
     }

-### Anonymous Structs ###
+### Tuples and Anonymous Structs ###

-In Terra you can also create struct types that have no name:
+In Terra you can also _tuples_, which are a special kind of struct that contain a list of elements:

-    var a : struct { real : float, imag : float }

-These structs are similar to the anonymous structs found in languages like C-sharp.
+    var a : tuple(float,float) -- a pair of floats

-You can use a struct constructor syntax to quickly generate values that have an anonymous struct type:
+You can use a constructor syntax to quickly generate tuple values:

-    var a = { 1,2,3,4 } --has type struct {int,int,int,int}
+    var a = { 1,2,3,4 } --has type tuple(int,int,int,int)

+Tuples can be cast to other struct types, which will initialize fields of the struct in order:

+    var c = Complex { 3,4 }

+You can also add names to constructor syntax to create _anonymous structs_, similar to those in languages such as C-sharp:

-    var b = { a = 3.0, b = 3 } --has type struct { a : double, b : int }
+    var b = { a = 3.0, b = 3 }

-Terra allows you to implicitly convert any anonymous struct to another struct that has a superset of its fields.
+Terra allows you to cast any anonymous struct to another struct that has a superset of its fields.

     struct Complex { real : float, imag : float}
-    var a : Complex = { real = 3, imag = 1 }
+    var c = Complex { real = 3, imag = 1 }

-If the anonymous struct has unnamed members, then it they will be used to initialize the fields of the named struct in order:

-    var b : Complex = {1, 2}

 Since constructors like `{1,2}` are first-class values, they can appear anywhere a Terra expression can appear.
 This is in contrast to struct initializers in C, which can only appear in a struct declaration.